ZigaoWang/daztab-old/README.md

 ## Installation

-You can download and install Daztab from the Chrome Web Store or Firefox Add-ons Store.
+You can download and install Daztab from the Chrome Web Store or Firefox Add-ons Store (Unrealease feature).

 ## How to Use